 Current State of the Solar Photovoltaic Energy Market in Romania

 /23rd September 2019, RENEWABLE MARKET WATCHTM/ The solar photovoltaic development in Romania was started with small scale photovoltaic installations below 30 KW in 2006.
 Contrary to the rapid expansion of the wind market in Romania, the photovoltaic power capacity remained relatively unchanged by the end of 2011.
-With the introduction of support mechanisms in the law in 2008 and the subsequent amendments in 2010, 2011 and 2012, Romanian photovoltaic energy market started growing since the second half of 2012.
+With the introduction of support mechanisms in the law in 2008 and the subsequent amendments in 2010, 2011 and 2012, the Romanian photovoltaic energy market started growing since the second half of 2012.
 Thus, the country's solar PV market performed impressive growth in 2013 and was amongst best performing solar markets in the world.
-Romania had a cumulative photovoltaic installed capacity of only 41MW for 2012 and only for one year, this capacity exceeded 1,293MW (1.29 GW) by the end of 2014, which was more than 20-fold increase from 2012 level.
+Romania had a cumulative photovoltaic installed capacity of only 41MW for 2012 and only for one year, this capacity exceeded 1,293MW (1.29 GW) by the end of 2014, which was a more than a 20-fold increase from the 2012 level.
 Romania finished the year 2013 at fourth place in Europe by installed new photovoltaic capacity measured on the year-on-year (y-o-y) basis, However, after negative regulatory changes and reduction of green certificates for solar power in force since 1st January 2015 Romanian photovoltaic market loosed its speed and between 2015 and 2018 rose moderately only with 84MW installed for these 4 years has been mentioned in the regular update of the study 'Romania Solar Photovoltaic (PV) Power Market Outlook 2018÷2027', based to the data from 1st January 2019 from Romanian Transmission and System Operator – Transelectrica S.A.

 Renewable Energy Incentives in Romania

 In Romania, electricity from renewable sources is mainly promoted through a quota system.
 Electricity suppliers and producers are obliged to present a certain number of so-called "green certificates" issued for electricity from renewable sources.
 In addition to being supported through the quota system, renewable energy is subsidised by the Romanian Environmental Fund and the National Rural Development Programme.